National Joint Registry

 The National Joint Registry (NJR) was established in 2002 to improve patient care by finding out more about joint replacement implants and surgery, carried out in both the NHS and independent healthcare sector in England, Wales and Northern Ireland.

 NJR Annual Reports analyse the data submitted to the NJR, and highlight the aims and achievements of the National Joint Registry, its Steering Committee and its sub-committees and are released in September each year.
-The key analyses of the NJR's 9th, and latest, Annual Report - covering 2011/12 data - were presented at the British Orthopaedic Association Annual Congress in Manchester on Thursday 13 September 2012.
+The key analyses of the NJR's 10th, and latest, Annual Report - covering 2012/13 data -were presented at the NJR’s 10th Annual Report launch and 10th Anniversary Reception event on Wednesday 25 September 2013.
+The Annual Report was also discussed as part of the official programme at the British Orthopaedic Association Annual Congress in Birmingham on Thursday 4 October 2013.

-• Part two: a description of hip and knee joint replacement activity as reported to the NJR in the calendar year 1 January to 31 December 2011.
-Also included here is reporting on ankle joint replacement surgery, which became part of the NJR as of 1 April 2010.
+- Part Two: a description of joint replacement activity reported to the NJR as having been carried out in the calendar year 1 January to 31 December 2012

-- Trust-, Health Board- and unit-level activity and outcomes data for hip and knee procedures
+- Trust-, Local Health Board- and unit-level activity and outcomes data for hip and knee procedures

 Previous editions of the Annual Report can be downloaded here >>